REV Group (REVG)

 5. Sales Growth

 A company’s long-term sales performance is one signal of its overall quality.
-Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Unfortunately, REV Group struggled to consistently increase demand as its $2.32 billion of sales for the trailing 12 months was close to its revenue five years ago.
-This wasn’t a great result and is a rough starting point for our analysis.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Unfortunately, REV Group struggled to consistently increase demand as its $2.33 billion of sales for the trailing 12 months was close to its revenue five years ago.
+This was below our standards and is a poor baseline for our analysis.

 Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
-REV Group’s annualized revenue declines of 1.2% over the last two years align with its five-year trend, suggesting its demand consistently shrunk.
+REV Group’s recent performance shows its demand remained suppressed as its revenue has declined by 3.1% annually over the last two years.

-Looking ahead, sell-side analysts expect revenue to grow 2% over the next 12 months.
-While this projection indicates its newer products and services will catalyze better top-line performance, it is still below the sector average.
+Looking ahead, sell-side analysts expect revenue to grow 4.6% over the next 12 months.
+Although this projection implies its newer products and services will catalyze better top-line performance, it is still below the sector average.

 6. Gross Margin & Pricing Power

 REV Group has bad unit economics for an industrials business, signaling it operates in a competitive market.
-As you can see below, it averaged a 11.7% gross margin over the last five years.
-Said differently, REV Group had to pay a chunky $88.31 to its suppliers for every $100 in revenue.
+As you can see below, it averaged a 12% gross margin over the last five years.
+That means REV Group paid its suppliers a lot of money ($88.03 for every $100 in revenue) to run its business.

 7. Operating Margin

-This quarter, REV Group generated an operating profit margin of 5.3%, up 6.4 percentage points year on year.
-The increase was solid, and since its operating margin rose more than its gross margin, we can infer it was recently more efficient with expenses such as marketing, R&D, and administrative overhead.
+This quarter, REV Group generated an operating margin profit margin of 7.9%, up 4.2 percentage points year on year.
+The increase was encouraging, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.

 8. Earnings Per Share